Module java.xml

 Implementation Specific Properties

-Type Value Default Enforced
+Type Value Default Enforced ID Set Method

-jdk.xml.entityExpansionLimit Limits the number of entity expansions. yes yes Integer A positive integer.
+jdk.xml.entityExpansionLimit Limits the number of entity expansions. yes Integer A positive integer.
 A value less than or equal to 0 indicates no limit.
 If the value is not an integer, a NumberFormatException is thrown.
 64000 64000 Yes DOM

 SAX